 MCJC Board Meeting

-The MCJC board meets monthly at 5:00 PM, these days on ZOOM.
-The September meeting will take place on Tuesday, the 14th.
-If you wish to attend part of the meetings, please contact board member Susan Tubbesing at 962-0565, or email@example.com, and efforts will be made to patch you in.
+The MCJC board meets monthly at 5:30 PM in the shul.
+The September meeting will take place on Tuesday, September 6th at 5:30 PM.
+If you wish to attend part of the meeting, please contact board member Susan Tubbesing at (707) 962-0565, or email@example.com, and she will give you directions.

 Newsletter Thank You

-We are very grateful to Nona Smith and Art Weininger for preparing the July-August Megillah to fly through the mails to your door.
-If you volunteer for a future folding, stamping, and mailing project, you can do it at your kitchen table, or another spot of your choosing, in about two hours.
-Please contact Sarah at 962-0565 or firstname.lastname@example.org
+We are very grateful to Julie and Bob Melendi for preparing the July-August Megillah for mailing.
+Double issue, double mitzvah.
+Times two!
+If you volunteer for a future folding, stamping, and mailing project, you can do it in about two hours.
+It imparts such a sense of accomplishment and spreads goodwill.
+Please contact Sarah Nathe at (707) 962-0565 or firstname.lastname@example.org

 The MCJC Megillah is available in a format suitable for online viewing.
 The format will adapt itself to any screen size, including smartphones.
 It is posted on the MCJC website on the newsletter page https://www.mcjc.org/newsletter.